saurishphatak/TodoMVC/README.md

 # Todo MVC App

-This is a simple implementation of Todo using MVC (Model - View - Component) architecture.
+This is a simple implementation of Todo using MVC (Model - View - Controller) architecture.

 The project uses ExpressJS on the backend as a Web - Server and MySQL DB as the Database.